Click here to visit the pictoral Archives

 Exactly one year after the fire, Jasper First marched back into a brand new sanctuary.
 The cost of reconstruction was minimized by members and carpenters Charles Lollar and Charlie Myers overseeing operations.

 Since 1997, Jasper First has made capital improvements in the renovation of the parsonage and the addition of a playground in 2005.
 In the church year 2007 - 2008, Jasper First Church of the Nazarene received an award for record growth attendance for the Alabama North District.
-With the current staff, Pastor Greg Story, Pastor Jeremy Pass, and MaLea Grace, great things are in store for Jasper First.
-This is the complete history of the church as it sees its One-Hundred Tenth birthday.
+With the current staff, Pastor Jeremy Pass (Youth) and Pastor Matt Short (Worship), great things are in store for Jasper First.
+This is the complete history of the church as it sees its One-Hundred Tenth birthday and beyond.